-- 1. Cylinder core samples shall be taken as specified for in situ bulk specified gravity core samples. - 2.
+- 1. Cylinder core samples shall be taken next day of pavement layer as specified gravity core samples. - 2.
 Thickness of bituminous course shall be determined by average caliper measurement of cores, rounded upwards to the nearest mm. - 3.
 Paved sections to be measured separately shall consist of each 200 lin.m section in each traffic lane.
 The last section in each traffic lane shall be 200 m plus the fractional part of 200 m remaining.
 Other areas such as intersections, entrances, etc. shall be measured as one section and the thickness of each shall be determined separately.
-Small irregular unit areas may be included as part of another section.

-- 4. One core shall be taken from each section by the contractor at approved location and in the presence of the engineer.
+Small irregular unit areas may be included as part of another section. - 4.
+One core shall be taken from each section by the contractor at approved location and in the presence of the engineer.
 When the measurement of the core from any paved section is not deficient by more than 3 mm from the specified thickness, the core will be deemed to be off the specified thickness as shown on the drawings. - 5.
 When the measurement of the core from any paved section is deficient by more than 3 mm but not more than 15% from specified thickness layer, 2 additional cores spaced at not less than 100 m shall be taken and used together with the first core to determine the average thickness of such section, if it failed again, 15% will reduction from unit price. - 6.
 When the measurement of the core from any paved section is less than the specified thickness by more than 15% from specified thickness layer, the average thickness of such section shall be determined by taking additional cores at not less than 5 m intervals parallel to the centerline in each direction from the affected location until, in each direction, a core is taken which is not deficient by more than 15% from specified thickness layer, Exploratory cores for deficient thickness will not be used in average thickness determinations, if it failed again, Asphalt layer will remove or replacement. - 7.
-Any deficiencies in the total thickness of bituminous courses shall be subject to a proportional reduction in the area of (wearing) course measured for payment.
+Any retest should be taken directly within a week from pavement layer. - 8.
+Any deficiencies in the total thickness of bituminous courses shall be subject to a proportional reduction in the area of layer measured for payment.
 Alternatively, the contractor shall construct all at his own expense, a wearing course overlay, if practicable in the judgment of the engineer.
-Any such overlay shall be a minimum of 30 mm compacted thicknesses and to the specified standard of the course it is overlaying. - 8.
-If the deficiency in total asphalt layers thickness is from 0 -3 mm, full payment will be made, on condition that deficiencies are not found in more than 10% of the total project.
-Deficiencies exceeding 3 mm shall be left to the substantial handing -over procedure.
+Any such overlay shall be a minimum of 30 mm compacted thicknesses and to the specified standard of the course it is overlaying.

+- 9. If the deficiency in total asphalt layers thickness is from 0 -3 mm, full payment will be made, on condition that deficiencies are not found in more than 10% of the total project.
+If deficiencies from 0 -3 mm more than 10% from total layer then Engineer shall be left to the substantial handing -over procedure. - 10.
+Deficiencies exceeding 3 mm shall be rejected, removed and re-paved on his own expenses as per specification for the defected areas.